 And like everything else, there have been countless different styles of trousers.
-However, today there are two main styles that focus primarily upon the front: first, the flat front trou and second, the pleated trou.
+However, today there are two main styles that focus primarily upon the front: first, the flat-front trouser and second, the pleated trouser.

 Try on the two different styles of trousers and see which you prefer the most.
 Once you do pick out your favorite style, it's time to know how to wear them.

-First, it give the wearer the appearance of longer legs, especially for guys who are short-legged.
+1. First, it gives the wearer the appearance of longer legs, especially for guys who are short-legged.
 As well as the appearance of longer legs, wearing trousers at the waist keeps the torso looking short and thereby making the proportions of the wearer look right.